Last updated: 04/2/2019

-When you have a dependence upon alcohol, you cannot function without it in your system.
+When you have a dependence on alcohol, you cannot function without it in your system.
 You have developed a tolerance and any break in your intake results in withdrawal symptoms, which can include headaches, nausea, sweating, and tremors.
 When your dependence graduates to addiction, you will continue using and using even though your alcohol use disorder is causing negative consequences in your life.

 Luckily, certain types of problem behaviors—underage drinking and driving under the influence—have decreased in regularity, but people in treatment for alcohol and drug abuse still make up 43 percent of those in a treatment program.
-Those abusing alcohol alone make up 17 percent, according to the National Survey of Substance Abuse Treatment Services.
+Those abusing alcohol alone makes up 17 percent, according to the National Survey of Substance Abuse Treatment Services.

 If you are part of that 43 percent or that 17 percent, your life is suffering because of your addiction, and you know that you need treatment.
 But, you may be concerned about paying for it.
 If you have American Family Insurance, you have some options.
 What follows is a general overview, so you will need to do some research on your specific policy, as well, and we can help.
-By calling 800-654-0987, you connect yourself with experts in funding drug and alcohol treatment.
-Don’t let cost stand in the way of your recovery.

 Does American Family Insurance Cover Alcohol Abuse Treatment?